pyraxo/TextUs/docs/prd.md

 ### 2.2 Product Features

-- User authentication and authorization
+- User authentication and authorization with rate limiting
-- Dashboard with performance metrics
+- Dashboard with performance metrics and trainer-specific views
-- Practice sessions with AI-simulated customers
+- Practice sessions with AI-simulated customers using RAG
 - Scenario management for administrators
 - Performance analytics and reporting
 - Customizable customer profiles and scenarios
+- Real-time chat with WebSocket support
+- Prompt engineering controls for administrators

 ### 2.3 User Classes and Characteristics